OrlandoJE/socialMediaProject/README.md

 # Social Media Website Project
 This project uses React, TypeScript, TailwindCSS and Firebases.
-From ReactJS Coruse by Pedro Machado
+From ReactJS Course by Pedro Machado